Point-in-time recovery

 Restore time considerations

-When restoring to a point in time that is not close in time to one of your existing backups, the restore process can take significantly longer.
-PostgreSQL must start with the closest available backup and replay all WAL files from that backup until the target time.
+PostgreSQL must start with the closest available backup taken before your target restore point and replay all WAL files from that backup until the target time.

 When to Use PITR